placeholder

 Or they could search for a provider that they feel has enough financial strength to leave a larger deposit with.

-If the latter is the likely option, you could look at the ratings agencies, such as Moody’s and Fitch, to get a better indication of the providers financial health, although it is no guarantee of the future security of their cash.
+They may feel more comfortable leaving a larger lump sum with a provider that has stronger financial strength, especially if they are also offering competitive rates.
+In order to search for such a provider, you could look at the ratings agencies, such as Moody’s and Fitch, to get a better indication of the providers financial health, although it is no guarantee of the future security of their cash.

 The ratings agencies themselves are keen to point out that these ratings are just their opinions of the relative credit risk of fixed income obligations.